openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 If the access token is valid for requesting issuance of multiple credentials, it is at the client's discretion to decide the order in which to request issuance of multiple credentials requested in the Authorization Request.

-### Binding the Issued Credential to the Subject of that Credential {#credential-binding}
+### Binding the Issued Credential to the identifier of the End-User possessing that Credential {#credential-binding}

-Issued credential SHOULD be cryptographically bound to the Holder (Wallet) of the credential.
+Issued credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the credential.
 Cryptographic binding allows the Verifier to verify during presentation that the End-User presenting a credential is the same End-User to whom it was issued.
 For non-cryptographic type of binding and credentials issued without any binding, see Implementations Considerations sections {#claim-based-binding} and {#no-binding}.

+Note that claims in the credential are usually about the End-User who possesses it, but can be about the other entity.

 For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested credential as defined in {#credential_request}: